-New York Jewish Film Festival (January 11-24, 2017)
+The New York Jewish Film Festival (January 10–23, 2018)

-Dance on Camera Festival (February 3-7, 2017)
+Dance on Camera Festival (July 20-July 26, 2018)

 Dance on Camera Festival honors ballet and contemporary dance personalities through documentaries and narrative films, while also demonstrating dance’s capacity to change lives and contribute to well-being.

-55th New York Film Festival (September 28*-October 15, 2017)
+56th New York Film Festival (September 28-October 14, 2018)

 Since 1963, the New York Film Festival has brought new and important cinematic works from around the world to Lincoln Center.
 In addition to the Main Slate official selections, the festival includes newly restored classics, special events, filmmaker talks, panel discussions, an Avant-Garde showcase, and much more.
-The New York Film Festival highlights the best in world cinema, featuring top films from celebrated filmmakers as well as fresh new talent. *Please note: This year’s edition of NYFF opens on a Thursday.
+The New York Film Festival highlights the best in world cinema, featuring top films from celebrated filmmakers as well as fresh new talent.